Looking for inexpensive ways to make your Simi Valley home more attractive for buyers?

 - The front door – If your door is dirty and the paint is still intact, dust, shoe marks, and handprints should be cleaned off the door.
 If the paint or finish is peeling and/or worn off, the door should be repainted.
 Make sure any screen doors, door bells and most importantly the doorknob and deadbolt are all in working order and not in disrepair.
 Also any keys you have made for the realt0r lockboxes should work without any problems.
-After a number of years, continual copies of keys can create difficult to open locks.
+According to an expert locksmith friend from Epsomlocks.co.uk, after a number of years, continual copies of keys can create difficult to open locks.
 A locksmith can come adjust the locks or you if you are handy, take the locks and deadbolts to a locksmith to have them keyed alike with a new key combo; which will generally charge approximately $10 per cylinder to have re-key.

 After sprucing up the trim and front door you may want to wash the stucco and/or siding and any cobwebs in the eaves.
 If the stucco or siding is in poor condition repair and paint may be needed.